Boating and drunk drivers on Illinois lakes and rivers

 Drunk Driving of Vehicle Compared to Drunk Operating of a Boat

 Most people are aware of the dangers of driving under the influence.
 There are public service advertisements on television that warn of the dangers of drunk driving along with slogans like “Friends don’t let friends drive drunk.”
 Police officers conduct periodic checkpoints on the lookout for drunk drivers.
 Drivers may be traveling to and from a party, but their car is not generally the site of the party.

 In contrast, boats of all types are often thought of as party vehicles.
 Boating is recreational versus driving which is purely functional.
 Fishermen are known to load their boats with beer.
 Water skiers may want to have a few cold ones on the open waters.
 Others that set out for a day of fun often typically fill their coolers with alcoholic beverages.

 Because of the nature of water being open, It is far too easy for a boat operator to drive erratically without consequences.
 There are no white lines to stay between, no traffic signals or stop signs to violate, no required turn signals to be made before making a turn.

 It is up to other boaters, jet skiers, swimmers and those being towed behind boats to be on the lookout for any boat that appears to be operated unsafely.
 Any boat that appears not to be following basic boating rules should be reported to the local authorities or waterway police.

-If you or someone you love was injured or killed in a boating accident due to the conduct of a drunk boat operator, contact our Chicago personal injury lawyers at the Blumenshine Law Group for a free case evaluation.
+If you or someone you love was injured or killed in a boating accident due to the conduct of another boat operator, contact our Chicago boat injury attorneys at the Blumenshine Law Group for a free case evaluation.